exoad/gnsctf2021/Solution.md

 # SuperFPG
 -solved

-Solution: Since the source code for the player object was posted, the object was titled "Player" this could then gives the following abilities:
+Exploit: Since the source code for the player object was posted, the object was titled "Player" this could then gives the following abilities:

 `unityInstance.SendMessage("Player", "SetMoves", 999999)`